gregwhitaker/proteus-springboot-example/README.md

             $ docker run -p 8001:8001 -p 7001:7001 -e BROKER_SERVER_OPTS='-Dnetifi.authentication.0.accessKey=3006839580103245170 -Dnetifi.authentication.0.accessToken=SkOlZxqQcTboZE3fni4OVXVC0e0=' netifi/proteus

 ## Running the Example
+Run the following Gradle commands in separate terminals to see the example:

+1. Start the helloworld-service

+        $ ./gradlew :helloworld-service:run

+2. Start the helloworld-client

+        $ ./gradlew :helloworld-client:run

+    You will see the following in the helloworld-client terminal when successful:

+        Received from helloworld-service: Hello, World!

+*Note:* The order in which you run the commands does not matter as Proteus clients/services are aware of their environment and will only start sending data when their dependent services are available.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/proteus-springboot-example/issues).